 As soon as the

-first_config is creating a new Vonage application, this app is gonna be used for every conversation function you are gonna run in your laptop, and every device where you are gonna run that is gonna use a different application.
+first_config is creating a new Vonage application, this app is gonna be used for every conversation function you are gonna run on your laptop, and every device where you are gonna run that is gonna use a different application.
 That’s why if someone else is using your code, the data are not gonna be shared anyhow.

 The anatomy of a conversation function

-in the same way, all you need to do when you write a conversation function, is to write an
+in the same way, all you need to do when you write a conversation function is to write an

-what those methods do, are document here.
+what those methods do, are documented here.

 you may notice that excluding the handler

-In the cli you just need to implement the
+In the CLI you just need to implement the

 voiceAnswer handler, which is an express middleware.